Atlas Orthogonal in Tucson

-Atlas Orthogonal is a gentle procedure to correct misalignments in the upper neck.
-The Atlas is the top bone in the neck.
-This poor little 2 ounce ring must bear the weight of the skull, which averages 10-12 pounds.
-There is no disc to cushion this joint, as there is in the rest of the spine.
+Many people avoid chiropractic care for fear of injury to their neck.
+Atlas Orthogonal is a gentle procedure used to correct misalignments in the upper neck.
+The atlas is the top bone in the neck.
+This little two-ounce ring must bear the weight of the skull, which averages 10-12 pounds.
+There is no disc to cushion this joint as there is in the rest of the spine.
 This is a critical area of the body, as the brain stem sits here.
 The brain stem controls many "autonomic" functions of the body, such as blood pressure, heart rate, breathing, etc.

-Montel Williams has credited Atlas Orthogonal with helping him with his battle with Multiple Sclerosis.
-Here is a link to Mr. Williams discussing his results from Atlas Orthogonal. https://www.youtube.com/watch?v=lxrMnxYQ6nI
+Montel Williams has credited Atlas Orthogonal with helping him with his battle with multiple sclerosis.
+Here is a link to Mr. Williams discussing his results from Atlas Orthogonal.

-For more information about the Atlas Orthogonal technique, you may visit www.GlobalAO.com.
+For more information about the Atlas Orthogonal technique, you may visit atlasorthogonality.com.

-If you suffer from upper neck pain or stiffness, or chronic headaches, give us a call today!
+If you suffer from upper neck pain or stiffness, or chronic headaches, give us a call today at (520) 397-3883!